 What with everything else going on, don’t forget to protect your instrument from low humidity.
 Here in the UK, people are not so aware of the problem as our winters are generally not dry.
 But if we get a spell of cold dry weather, as we have over the last few days, it can cause problems for instruments.
 An early sign can be that pegs slip so your strings suddenly loosen, but there’s also a risk of seams opening or even new cracks appearing, so be safe!

-We try to keep our storage room between about 48% to 60%.
+We try to keep our storage room at around 50%.
 At present the outside humidity is down to 43% so we are relying heavily on a professional humidifier, which has used about 5 litres of water in the past 36 hours!

 If you don’t have a humidity monitor and want to check today’s levels, you can find it on the BBC weather page.
 Just click on the ‘rain’ icon and additional information will appear.
 Also, be aware that if your hands, lips or sinuses are feeling dry that’s an indicator of dry air – your instrument is probably suffering too.